Coronavirus (COVID-19) Updates

 Guidance for Businesses from the SBA

-Google Info: As recently as this week, Google sent out an email to address the many unique challenges for tourism operators and businesses.
+Google Info: As recently as the first of June, Google sent out an email to address the many unique challenges for tourism operators and businesses.
 Here are a few tips they provided on how businesses can provide accurate information to their customers:

 - If your hours of operation have changed, edit your Business Profile on Google.